ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

               claimName: server-grafana
     ~~~

-    Beyond checking the correctness of all the values and paths, there is nothing special to say about this particular output.
+    Beyond checking the correctness of all the values, names and paths, there is nothing special to say about this particular output.

 ## Do not deploy this Grafana server project on its own